 A note on “soft quartzite”

-Because quartzite is trendy and commands a premium, some softer stones are occasionally sold under the quartzite name.
-True quartzite is very hard; a reputable fabricator can verify a slab’s authenticity so you know exactly what you are buying.
-This is one more reason to work with an experienced, in-house fabricator and to select your actual slab in person.
+Because quartzite is trendy and commands a premium, some softer stones — including certain dolomitic marbles — are occasionally sold under the quartzite name.
+True quartzite is very hard and etch-resistant; a stone that scratches or etches easily is not genuine quartzite, even if it is labeled that way.
+A reputable fabricator can verify a slab’s authenticity with a simple test, so you know exactly what you are buying.
+This is one more reason to work with an experienced shop and to select your actual slab in person rather than ordering sight unseen.

 Frequently asked questions